A universal characterization of higher algebraic K-theory: Exact sequences

-\begin{definition} A sequence of presentable stable $\i$-categories $\aA\to\aB\to\aC$ is {\em exact} if the composite is trivial, $\aA\to\aB$ is fully-faithful, and the map $\aB/\aA\to\aC$ is an equivalence. \end{definition}
+\begin{definition} A sequence of presentable stable $\i$-categories $\aA\to\aB\to\aC$ is {\em exact} if the composite is trivial, $\aA\to\aB$ is fully faithful, and the map $\aB/\aA\to\aC$ is an equivalence. \end{definition}

-Somewhat surprisingly, as a consequence of the hypothesis of stability we can detect exact sequences on the level of homotopy categories, despite the fact that functors which are fully-faithful on homotopy categories are not typically fully-faithful as functors of $\i$-categories.
+Somewhat surprisingly, as a consequence of the hypothesis of stability we can detect exact sequences on the level of homotopy categories, despite the fact that functors which are fully faithful on homotopy categories are not typically fully faithful as functors of $\i$-categories.
 The following proposition connects the $\i$-categorical Verdier quotient of definition~\ref{defn:verdquot} to the Verdier quotient of the triangulated homotopy categories.

-\begin{proposition} Let $\aA\to\aB$ be a fully-faithful inclusion of finitely presentable stable $\i$-categories.
-Then the natural map $\Ho(\aB)/\Ho(\aA)\to\Ho(\aB/\aA)$ is an equivalence.
-In other words, $\Ho$ preserves cofibers of fully-faithful functors. \end{proposition}
+\begin{proposition} Let $\aA\to\aB$ be a fully faithful inclusion of presentable stable $\i$-categories.
+Then the natural map $\Ho(\aB)/\Ho(\aA)\to\Ho(\aB/\aA)$ is an equivalence. \end{proposition}